 - Adopted 4 Govt.
 Primary Schools for cleanliness in Rishikesh

 - Creating public awareness through banners & pamphlets

-- Carrying out music & essay competition/ debates
+- Carrying out music and essay competition/ debates

 - Provided hydraulic Tippers to Municipal Bodies & Dust Bins placed at different location in Tehri & Rishikesh